FraFerrazzi/exprob_assignment2/README.md

    required.
 If it is `False`, the parameter below is not used.

-In addition, the `surveillance_random.launch` also requires the following parameter.
+In addition, the `surveillance2_random.launch` also requires the following parameter.
 This occurs because `test/random_sense/active` has been set to `True`.

  - `test/random_sense/battery_time`: It indicates the time that needs to elapse to have a random low